Hi-tech Retail Joseph Warner's post

 7 benefits of IoT in Retail

-Now that you understand conceptually that IoT captures data in near real time for quick processing, we’ll dive into some of the specific ways businesses use IoT to enhance their brick-and-mortar retail operations.
+Now that you understand conceptually that IoT captures customer data in near real time for quick processing, we’ll dive into some of the specific ways businesses use IoT to enhance their brick-and-mortar retail operations.

 1. Deliver targeted, real-time promotions to customers